 Sometimes you might just want to see A LOT of tile options.
 Or maybe it makes sense to splurge for a specific project or design element.

 If you don’t mind paying premium, then look for a local independent specialty tile shop.
 For example, there’s a store in Austin that specializes in sourcing only handmade tile from Mexico.
-There’s another family-run store in Austin that specializes in sourcing almost 1,000 different tile types.
+There’s another family-run store in Austin that specializes in sourcing almost a thousand different tile types.